QualiTorque/qualitorque.github.io/docs/environment-services/Import.md

 Full API reference is available [here](https://portal.qtorque.io/api_reference/#/paths/api-spaces-space_name--environments-import/post).

 * It's important to note that the backend section is mandatory and must reference a *.tfstate file in a supported backend (s3/azurerm/gcs/http).
 Also, the input values that are provided as part of the import request must be the same values that were used to provision the terraform module.
-If there's a missmatch in the input values then Torque will detect a drift and fail the import.
+If the input values do not match, Torque will detect a drift and fail the import.

 ### Import using existing blueprint